ricardoaraujo75/devops-ocp-helm/README.md

 ```

-Wait finish in Operators / Installed Operators and confirm that OpenShift Pipeline Operator has been successfully installed.
+Wait to finish in Operators / Installed Operators and confirm that OpenShift Pipeline Operator has been successfully installed.
 | ![OpenShift Pipeline](assets/openshift-pipeline.png) |
 |-|